 Using your Python script above, extract the allele frequency of each variant and output it to a new file called AF.txt

 which contains only the allele frequencies – one per line (potentially having the first line contain a header).
 This information is pre-calculated for you and can be found in the variant specific INFO field.
 Check the file header to decide which ID is appropriate.
-This is a per-variant metric, so with 10 variants and 5 samples, you would only have 10 allele frequencies.
+This is a per-variant metric, so with 20 variants and 10 samples, you would only have 20 allele frequencies.

-Plot a histogram showing the allele frequency spectrum (distribution) of the variants in the VCF.
+Use R to plot a histogram showing the allele frequency spectrum (distribution) of the variants in the VCF.

 Make sure you label the panel appropriately.
 Set bins=11